 When we study the Bible, one of the questions we want to keep in mind is: why is this text here?
 Why did the Holy Spirit consider this important enough to be incorporated into Holy Scripture?
 If ALL Scripture is God-breathed and profitable for reproof, correction, and training in righteousness so that we would be adequate and equipped for every good work (2 Tim 3:16-17), then how is that true of this chapter?

-But chapters 12-50 will begin to answer this question by identifying the line through which the Messiah would one day come and through whom all the world would come to worship God.
+Chapters 12-50 will begin to answer this question by identifying the line through which the Messiah would one day come and through whom all the world would come to worship God.
 God revealed Himself to Abram, and promised Him many things, including a nation of people descended from Him, a land for them to dwell in, and a King to reign over them.
 God promised to give Abram a Kingdom.

 Indeed, God sent the Messiah, born of a woman, who died for the sins of everyone who believes in Him.
-And God raised Him from the dead and seated Him at His right hand where He awaits the time when all things will be put in subjection under His feet (Psa 110:1).
-And now, Jesus, the Son of God, the Christ, the Messiah is building His Kingdom in this age, saving all those who believe in Him so that they will partake of His Kingdom when He comes.
+God raised Him from the dead and seated Him at His right hand where He awaits the time when all things will be put in subjection under His feet (Psa 110:1).
+Jesus, the Son of God, the Christ, the Messiah is building His Kingdom in this age, saving all those who believe in Him so that they will partake of His Kingdom when He comes.